engineyard/engineyard-dns/posts/engineyard-2011-05-24.md

 1. Register your application's domain with a DNS provider (see supported list below), such as DNSimple.
 2. Transfer your domain to the DNS provider or change to use their name servers, such as ns1.dnsimple.com (ns2, ns3, etc) for DNSimple.
-3. Install and run the command line application:
+3. Install and run the command line application within your Rails/Ruby app:

     $ gem install engineyard-dns
     $ cd path/to/my/app